Valentine Fleming: Military service

-Fleming is buried at Templeux-le-Guérard British Cemetery, near the village of Templeux-le-Guérard.
-Fleming is commemorated on Panel 8 of the Parliamentary War Memorial in Westminster Hall, one of 22 MPs that died during World War I to be named on that memorial.
-Fleming is one of 19 MPs who fell in the war who are commemorated by heraldic shields in the Commons Chamber.
-A further act of commemoration came with the unveiling in 1932 of a manuscript-style illuminated book of remembrance for the House of Commons, which includes a short biographical account of the life and death of Fleming.
+Major Fleming is buried at Templeux-le-Guérard British Cemetery, near the village of Templeux-le-Guérard.
+He is commemorated on Panel 8 of the Parliamentary War Memorial in Westminster Hall, one of 22 MPs who died during World War I to be named on that memorial.
+Additionally, he is one of 19 MPs who died in the war commemorated by heraldic shields in the Commons Chamber.
+A further act of commemoration came with the unveiling in 1932 of a manuscript-style illuminated book of remembrance for the House of Commons, which includes a short biographical account of his life and death.

+Fleming is also remembered in a memorial window by G.E.R.
+Smith and adjacent wall plaque at St Bartholomew's Church in Nettlebed, Oxfordshire.
+The window, installed in 1945, also commemorates Fleming's eldest son, Captain Michael Valentine Fleming, who was killed in action in France in 1940.
+It's two lights show St Valentine and St Michael Archangel.

 Fleming's obituary in The Times was written by Churchill.

 Legacy

 In 1914, shortly before leaving to fight in France, Valentine signed a will that left Pitt House and his effects to his wife Evelyn; most of his estate was left in trust to benefit their four sons and their future families.
 His wife Evelyn would have a generous income from the trust unless she remarried, in which case she would receive a reduced amount of £3000 per annum.
 Evelyn never remarried and felt it was a "bad will".